Juan Bautista Medici: Career

 Medici arrived in Argentina around 1870, after working on Italian railways and works for the provision of potable water to the city Montevideo, together with the English engineer Newman.
 In Buenos Aires, Medici surveyed part of the city, commissioned by the national government.
 He took other jobs, including the construction of a gas manufacturing plant.
 Together with Newman, he assumed leadership of city sanitation and built the seawall and Catalinas dam.

 Together with Argentine engineer Lavalle, he surveyed and leveled 175.000 square kilometers of Buenos Aires, accompanying the project work with an extensive network of water management channels; two of those channels were navigable.
 This project was awarded a gold medal at the it:Esposizione italo-americana.

 After the city of La Plata was founded in 1882, with Lavalle he proposed the leveling and layout of the new capital as well as the provision of water and sanitation.
 With Lavalle, he initiated construction of the port of La Plata.
 He finished that work.
 He only sanitation works of the Federal Capital, which had begun with Newman and had stopped for financial reasons in 1878.
 His other works, included water purification installations and outbuildings, and the running water palace, located in Cordoba and Riobamba.

 In 1900 he patented a system for construction of navigable channels at the mouth of the Mississippi River.
-Medici also fostered vinyards the province of San Juan.
+Medici also fostered vineyards the province of San Juan.

 He died in Buenos Aires in 1903.